jdkstack/mini/README_en.md

-This is a logging framework kernel that is scalable.
+This is a logging framework kernel(logging library).

 Core features: